Messehallen (Hamburg convention center): Trade fairs

 Notable trade fairs include Hanseboot, Internorga and SMM Hamburg.

 Music events

 Notable past performers include AC/DC, Whitesnake, Judas Priest, Ozzy Osbourne and Iron Maiden.

 Exhibition campus

 The exhibition complex is in the city center, and covers roughly 950,000 sq ft of exhibition floor in eleven halls as well as 100,000 sq ft of open air space.

+Neighborhood and transportation

-Both the fair halls and the CCH are located next to the Planten un Blomen city park.
-The Port of Hamburg, the inner city shopping district and many hotels are all in the immediate vicinity.
-The CCH – Congress Center Hamburg is a few minutes' walk away from the fair halls.
-The complex can also be reached via two train stations, Hamburg Airport, three commuter train and subway stations as well as several feeder roads.
+Both the fair halls and the CCH are located next to the Planten un Blomen city park, Sternschanze and the Karolinenviertel.
+The south entrance of the fairgrounds is next to Sievekingplatz, which hosts the Messehallen U-Bahn station.
+The west entry can be reached via the Sternschanze station.
+The east entry can be accessed via Dammtor long distance train station.

+The CCH – Congress Center Hamburg is 1 km from south entrance, and the west entrance is 1.5 km from the south entrance, by foot.